gokcehan/lf/README.md

 - Tabs or windows (handled by window manager or terminal multiplexer)
 - Builtin pager/editor (handled by your pager/editor of choice)
-- Image previews (cool but no standard available)

-## May-Futures

-- Mouse control

 ## Installation